pmuellr/mooc/2013-03-coursera-impmooc/assignment-1/lesson.md

 Arrangement View (compared to Session View) and like most of the panels hidden.

-To hide panels, you can click the arrow buttons pointed to by the red arrows on the top left and bottom.
+To hide panels, you can click the arrow buttons pointed to by the red arrows on the top left and the two red arrows on the bottom.
 To switch between Arrangement and Session Views, use the buttons pointed to by the red arrow on the top right.

 <img src="images/Live-1-Initial-View.png">